 The company does business in Europe, the US, and Asia.
-International clients account for about 45% of the company's business.
+Its revenue is about evenly split between customers in the US and international clients.

 Sales and Marketing

 3D Systems primarily sells via a direct sales force, but it also uses distributors and resellers for select products and regions.
 The company targets manufacturers of automotive, aerospace, consumer, dental, electronics, defense, education, and medical products; independent prototyping service providers; and universities and government agencies performing research activities.
 International clients account for more than half of its business.

 3D Systems has significantly stepped up its advertising budget.
 It spent about $15 million in 2015 compared to about $9 million in 2014 and $6 million in 2013.
 The company expanded its advertising to accommodate its expanded product line,

 3D Systems reported $666 in revenue in 2015, a 2% increase from 2014.
 Services revenue from on-demand parts and from software services, which reflected the bigger portfolio as a result of the acquisition of Cimatron in 2015.
 Products revenue dropped on lower sales of 3D printers and an unfavorable foreign currency impact.

 The company recorded a loss of $655 million in 2015 from an $11 million profit in 2014.
 A good chunk of the loss came from a 537 million write down of goodwill and other intangible assets related to the company's geographic reporting units.

 3D Systems relies on a steady stream of acquisitions to supplement the development of its products and services and expand its customer base.

 In 2015, 3D System acquired: